Hyagoro/Vehicle_detection_tracking/README.md

 ![alt text][image4]

-I tried various combinations of parameters (`orientations=11` and `pixels_per_cell=(16, 16)` but my results was interesting.
+I tried various combinations of parameters (`orientations=11` and `pixels_per_cell=(16, 16)` but my results were not interesting.

 #### Classifier training using HOG features, binned color features and histogram.

-I trained a Random Forest classifier insteed of LinearSVM because I think Random Forest is a better generalizer and the learning time is almost the same.
+I trained a Random Forest classifier instead of LinearSVM because I think Random Forest is a better generalizer and the learning time is almost the same.
 I also tried SVM but the learning time was far too long.
 With the Random forest (max_depth=18) I got 0.9842 accuracy.

 ### Sliding Window Search